Trauma Team: Development

 Preproduction of Trauma Team began in 2007, following the completion of Trauma Center: New Blood.
 The concept was to create a gameplay experience unlike anything in the series.
 After much discussion, the team opted to combine a wide variety of medical practises into a single game.
 While director Daisuke Kanada himself described the concept as "pretty farfetched", the team felt Atlus were the ones best suited to successfully turning the concept into a game.
 While initially planned as a sequel to the other Trauma Center titles, it was decided to change the title from the beginning of development, and by its completion the title had changed substantially from previous entries so that Kanada compared it more to an original title.
 The new Japanese title Hospital referenced the increased number of represented medical procedures.
 Kanada defined the game as a "conglomeration" of the series up to that point.

 The decision to include so many medical professions was influenced by perceived fatigue with players experiencing only surgery in previous entries.
 Each gameplay style had a different planner and programmer due to the radically different gameplay designs, with Kanada supervising them all.
 Each of the concepts were designed around the functions of the Wii.
 The first two decided upon were surgery and forensic medicine, described by Kanada as being opposite ends of the medical spectrum.
-After that, the team included endoscopy, diagnosis, orthopaedics and emergency medicine.
+After that, the team included endoscopy, diagnosis, orthopedics and emergency medicine.
 The forensics segments were included partly at the request of Atlus USA and partly due to popularity in North America of forensic crime dramas.
 The design team examined earlier Trauma Center games for what could stay or needed to be changed.
 Discarded elements included the often-strict victory conditions and lack of clarity about loss conditions.
 Supernatural and science fiction elements present in earlier titles, such as the Healing Touch, were removed or downplayed to promote greater realism.